 Mexico City’s Catedral Metropolitana is the largest and oldest cathedral in The Americas.

-Grand tiled buildings dot the streets of central Mexico City's Centro Historico.
-This one happens to house a terrific BBQ chicken joint on the ground level and is on the same block as our beloved Cafe Popular.
+Grand tiled buildings dot the streets of central Mexico City’s centro historico.
+This one happens to house a terrific BBQ chicken joint on the ground level and is on the same block as our beloved breakfast spot, Cafe Popular.

 Welcome to Mexico City’s central post office.
 The opulent architecture of what’s fittingly called Palacio Postal almost makes paying nearly US$1 for a post card stamp from Mexico to the US worth it…